 That’s Not My Plane by Fiona Watt

 his is a brand new addition to the best-selling “That’s not my…” series.
 This is an award winning series shortlisted for the British Book Industry Stora Enso Award for Design and Production.
 It combines bright, colourful illustrations with a variety of different textures to touch and feel on each page.
 It helps very young children develop important language and sensory skills.
 The series was awarded ‘Best Buy’ by the readers of “Prima Baby” magazine.
 It is perfect for keeping young children entertained during long plane journeys.

 The Noisy Book by Soledad Bravi

 With over 100 pages, this unique board book is full of bright, bold illustrations and lots of noises to make.
 It’s perfect to share with a baby or toddler.

 If Kisses Were Colours by Janet Lawler

 This book is a fantasy, however, it is such a beautiful story.
-In each spread Janet Lawler likens kisses to colours of the rainbow, pebbles on the beach, raindrops, flowers, blankets, snowdrops in their number and beauty.
+In each spread, Janet Lawler likens kisses to colors of the rainbow, pebbles on the beach, raindrops, flowers, blankets, snowdrops in their number, and beauty.
 The text rhymes beautifully and each spread is illuminated by Alison Jay’s heartwarming and light hearted illustrations.